Chill-project/Documentation/source/installation/install_additional_bundles.rst

 but you can add as many as needed by your project, and if the bundle does not exists yet, you can create a new one, see :ref:`create-new-bundle` .

 In Chill you are free to do what is most suitable for your activity, so let's go into details on how to add an existing bundle.

-We will add the bundle 'icpc2' that does something very important...
+We will add the bundle 'icpc2' that set `icpc code <https://en.wikipedia.org/wiki/International_Classification_of_Primary_Care>`_ available as custom field.

 .. todo::
    Add description of the bundle